jychia/GrabAITraffic/README.md

 | geohash6   | Encoded geohash (level 6) of the location |
 | prediction | Booking demand prediction of the location |
 | TPlus      | T+ values (range from 1 to 5) |

+## Train the neural network
+To train the neural network and produce the prediction model, simply run the training_script.py file and it will read, process the data and train the neural network, then ultimately save the model into "models/final_model.h5" file.

 ## Folder Structure